AnalogGhost/streamAdventuresSolutions/README.md

 }));
 ```

-First we require the module `concat-strean`.
+First we require the module `concat-stream`.
 Then we take `process.stdin` and pipe it to the `concat` function.
 The `concat` module will take all the contents of a stream and treat it as a single buffer (as opposed to one chunk at a time).
 We pass a function into `concat` that converts the buffer to a string, splits it into an array, reverses the array, then joins the array - creating a string again.
 This basically reverses our string.

 We then console.log the result.